Bermuda's housing market is stabilizing

-In June 2012, the government introduced new threshold requirements covering sales of properties by Bermudians to non-Bermudians and Permanent Resident Certificate holders (PRCs):
+In June 2015, the government introduced new threshold requirements covering sales of properties by Bermudians to non-Bermudians and Permanent Residence Certificate holders (PRCs).

 Foreign spouses of Bermudian nationals are also no longer required to get a license to acquire their first home, but need a license for additional properties.